-Finally, after the incubation period, the player must Thread the Needle below their CON and above a number chosen to reflect the communicability of the disease.
+Finally, after the incubation period, the player must Thread the Needle above the communicability number and below CON.
 Success indicates the character is not infected, but failure means the disease is present and stage one symptoms occur.

 If a disease is present, it has several stages (the number of stages depends on the specific disease) in which symptoms worsen.
 Stage effects are cumulative; a character on stage three suffers symptoms from stages one, two, and three.
-Each time the incubation period passes, the player must Thread the Needle below their CON and above the communicability number.
+Each time the incubation period passes, the player must Thread the Needle above the communicability number and below CON.
 Success indicates that the disease has reached its zenith; it goes into decline (see below).
 Failure means the disease worsens by one stage.
 First-aid, medicine, and bed rest give Advantage to the roll.